Research carried out by staff and students at the Centre aims to have an impact in the academic community and larger society.

 Impact through scholarly dialogue

-We actively take part in the scholarly dialogue to develop our research.
+We actively take part in scholarly dialogue to develop our research.
 We participate at international conferences and in networks, invite scholars from different countries as guest researchers to Bergen, and host international seminars and conferences.

 The Centre co-organized the Bergen Exchanges International Conference in 2018.